MainulDip/KotlinEveryday/kotlin-basic.md

 ```

 ### <a name="lambda-function"></a> Lambda Function
-Note: When calling there is no parenthses ()" before arrow notation "->" like defining
+Note: When calling there is no parenthses ()" before arrow notation "->" like defining.
+Also no return statement. return@funname is allowed.
 > Lamda: Functions that are passed as parameter/args of another function

 ```kotlin